cathalnoonan/d365-organization-editor/readme.md

 ## Building the Solution
-_Building the solution assumes that NODE/NPM is installed_
+_Building the solution assumes that NODE/NPM is installed and the user has permissions to execute the batch / powershell scripts_

 There is a batch script included to bundle the JS and build a solution file, it is called `build.bat`